DTUWindEducation/final-project-pythonagoras/README.md

 handler.plot_variable("Location1", "Power", 0, 200)
 ```

-Now it plots a variable from a location.
+It plots a variable from a location.

 ## Peer Review

-The code was reviewed together with my group.
+The code was reviewed together by all groupmembers.
+The method that we followed was to divide the tasks to the three of us and discussed it in person for better communication.
 We checked:

 - That functions had clear names and comments
-- That error metrics made sense
 - That the plots were working
-- That linear regression was trained properly
+- The code runs at a proper time in less than 10 min
+-

 After that, we cleaned the main code and pushed the final version to GitHub.